NeoNomadia/neonomadia/docs/vision/index.md

 <img src="../assets/images/PehKB-Profile-48px.png" alt="Pierre Krienke - founder of the NeoNomadia project" style="float: left; margin: 15px 20px 0 15px">

 Dear visitor,
-I’m Pierre Krienke — the founder of this ambitious project.
+I’m Pierre — the founder of this ambitious project.
 I’m truly grateful for your interest and encourage you to stay connected.

 You are warmly welcomed, and your support is deeply appreciated.
 As soon as our core documentation and realization strategies are complete, contributor onboarding will begin.
 Let’s build something remarkable together.